Last Updated on December 30, 2022 by Andrew Pirie

 Is the most qualified for the Asian Junior Championships.

 Riza Jane won the Palaro (set Palaro record) in 1:01.5 (1.01.64 = -30 pts) from standard, then a few weeks later won the Philippine National Games in 1:02.57 = (-60 pts from standard) if we go of her best electronic time.

-Whereas Karen Janario who was suggested ahead of her did not participate in PNG or National Open and has the best time of 25.39 in the qualifying period or (-111 pts) from the World Junior standard of 24.20.
+Whereas Karen Janario who was suggested ahead of her did not participate in the PNG or National Open and has the best time of 25.39 in the qualifying period (-111 pts) from the World Junior standard of 24.20.
 In the 100 Hurdles, she is -74 points.

 James Lozanes 66.39m mark was outside the qualifying period for world juniors of October 2017 onwards, as it was done in July.

 So his mark of 56.73m means he is not the most qualified male it would be Edwin Giron Jr. whose recent run of 1:52.70 puts him -70 points from the qualifying.

 Concluding that Riza Jane Valiente is the most qualified for the World Juniors as nobody has hit the qualifying standard and in IAAF Points she is the closest.

 Malaysia recently had 9 athletes qualify for the World Junior Champs.
 It got me thinking what about the Philippines?